James McAllister, PhD Researcher

 Research

-As for my research, see here for more detail, but I am interested in (neural) networks from a complex systems, maths, neuroscience, and machine learning perspective.
+As for my research, see here for more detail, but I am interested in (mainly recurrent) neural networks from a complex systems, maths, neuroscience, and machine learning perspective.
 This involves network structure / dynamics / function, reservoir computing, brain connectome data, applied topology, and synaptic plasticity.

 Group

-I am in the O'Donnell Group computational neuroscience research group, split between the ISRC, Ulster University, Northern Ireland, and University of Bristol, in south-west England.
-This group is also linked with the Houghton group - another computational neuroscience group which is based in the University of Bristol.
+I am in the O'Donnell group computational neuroscience research group, split between the ISRC, Ulster University, and University of Bristol.
+This group is also linked with the Houghton group at the University of Bristol.

 Past and present: